MicrosoftDocs/learn/learn-pr/language/test-python-with-pytest/includes/2-pytest-basics.md

 ### Tests directory and test files

-The main directory for tests is the _tests_ directory.
-You can place this directory at the root level of the project, but it is also not unusual to see it alongside code modules.
+The main directory for tests is the *tests* directory.
+You can place this directory at the root level of the project, but it's also not unusual to see it alongside code modules.

 > [!NOTE]
-> In this module we'll default to using _tests_ at the root of a project.
+> In this module we'll default to using *tests* at the root of a project.

 Let's see how the root of a small Python project named `jformat` looks: